ntaylorwss/megatron/README.md

 # Megatron: Machine Learning Pipelines

-Megatron is a Python module for building data pipelines that go from raw data to features, or raw data all the way to predictions.
+Megatron is a Python module for building data pipelines that encapsulate the entire machine learning process, from raw data to predictions.

 The advantages of using Megatron: